open-tale/open-tale.github.io/_docs/03-roll-system.md

 #### Critical rolls

-A critical roll happens when two (or more) dice score higher than their average scores.
-So for instance, when rolling a d4+d6, a critical roll would require the d4 to score at least 3 and the d6 to score at least 4.
-The table below shows more examples:
+A critical roll happens when two (or more) dice score higher than their individual average scores.
+So for instance, when rolling a d4+d6, a critical roll would require the d4 to score at least 3 **and** the d6 to score at least
+4. The table below shows more examples:

 | Roll | Respective dice results | Critical?
 |:-:|:-:|:-: